anyaharter97/notes/git.md

 * `git commit -am "message"` commits changes using "message" as the commit message
 * `git commit --amend` allows you to change the commit message for the most recent commit
 * `git commit -a --amend` adds the most recent changes as part of the most recent commit
+* `git commit --signoff` adds the signoff message at the bottom of the commit

 #### `checkout`
 * `git checkout -b <name>` creates a new branch &lt;name&gt;